Game Changer (film): Critical response

 Janani K of India Today gave 2.5/5 stars and wrote, "It is high time that Shankar rethinks his way to grandeur filmmaking. [...]
 Game Changer presents potential ideas but falls short in delivering a lasting impact."
 Sudhir Srinivasan of Cinema Express gave 2.5/5 stars and wrote, "But here's the thing: a three-hour canvas of hero-uses-rules-to-thwart-villains can only stretch so far without fraying, especially when the film itself doesn't treat it too much reverence."
 Kirubhakar Purushothaman of News18 gave 2.5/5 stars and wrote, "While mainstream Indian cinema has changed significantly in terms of style and content, Shankar's constant bet on his old ideas seems to be surprising.
 A lot remains the same in this film, which is ironically titled Game Changer."

-Goutham S of Pinkvilla gave 2/5 stars and wrote, "Game Changer is undoubtedly one of the biggest movies to release this year, but it fails to live up to the expectations it set.
-While director Shankar is known for addressing societal issues at the core of his films, this movie feels stuck in the 1990s style of Indian cinema in terms of execution."
 Saibal Chatterjee of NDTV gave 2/5 stars and wrote, "Game Changer is never found wanting in the matter of giving plausibility a wide berth and finding easy answers to complex conundrums.
 The film has a second half that is far better than the first, but taken together they do not add up."
 BVS Prakash of Deccan Chronicle gave 2/5 stars and wrote, "Director Shankar has to give up his old ideas and come back with refreshing story which doesn't have any shade or resemblance to his earlier blockbusters."

 Amit Bhatia of ABP Live gave 2/5 stars and wrote, "Game Changer' fails to live up to its grand title.
 While Ram Charan's performance is a saving grace, the predictable storyline, over-the-top execution, and lack of originality weigh the film down."
 Vinamra Mathur of Firstpost gave 2/5 stars and wrote, "In Game Changer, filmmaker Karthik Subbaraj gets the credit for the story.
 Of course, it's not as unwatchable as Satyameva Jayate 2 or Indian 2, but is that genuinely a compliment?"
 Neeshita Nyayapati of Hindustan Times wrote, "Game Changer is strictly average, even as you're rooting for it to be something more.
 It succeeds in staying focused on what it sets out to do - call out corruption in Indian politics - but gives you nothing more.
 And after Shankar's last outing, Indian 2, maybe that's a win."